 9. Reduces stress:

-The Ayurvedic medicine Triphala has adaptogenic properties that can improve stress response and trigger actions as per the body’s needs.
-Besides, its high level of antioxidant properties can reverse stress induce cortisone levels in the blood.
+The Ayurveda medicine Triphala has adaptogenic properties that can improve stress response and trigger actions according to the body’s needs.
+Besides, its high antioxidant properties can reverse stress-induced cortisone levels in the blood.
 Thus, the medicine is of great use in relieving stress, high levels of anxiety, and even depression.

 Triphala is a natural detoxifying formula.
 The herbal remedy enhances kidney function, thus helping flush out toxins effectively and preventing urinary tract infections.
-It also cleanses numerous Shrotas (body channel) and Dhatus (tissues) in our body and helps the body to absorb more nutrients from the food we eat.
+It also cleanses numerous Shrotas (body channels) and Dhatus (tissues) in our body and helps the body absorb more nutrients from our food.

-Using Tiripala powder for external bathing for about 7-10 days will help to shrink the pile mass, heal the fissures and in case of fistula will remove the pus completely and heal the fistula tract.
+Using Tiripala powder for external bathing for about 7-10 days will help to shrink the pile mass, heal the fissures and, in the case of the fistula, remove the pus completely and heal the fistula tract.

-In men, it helps improve the quality and quantity of sperm.
-Women suffering from PCOD, endometriosis, and any tubal defect can also use Triphala daily.
-The medicine treats the problems and is also effective in people who have infertility due to unknown causes, which increases the chances of fertility.
+In men, it may help improve the quality and quantity of sperm.
+Women suffering from PCOD, endometriosis, and tubal defects can also use Triphala daily.
+The medicine is also effective in people who have infertility due to unknown causes, increasing fertility chances.

 The herbal medicine strengthens the eye muscle and improves vision.
 It has also been used to cure glaucoma and conjunctivitis.

-From acne and eczema to fungal infections, psoriasis and rosacea, the herbal powder can treat several skin problems.
+The herbal powder can treat several skin problems, from acne and eczema to fungal infections, psoriasis and rosacea.
 Furthermore, using the powder promotes collagen production and causes the skin to absorb nutrients effectively.
-It is also antibacterial, therefore cleanses the skin of toxins and bacteria.
-The emollient properties help make the skin softer and well-moisturised.
+It is also antibacterial; therefore, it cleanses the skin of toxins and bacteria.
+In addition, the emollient properties help make the skin softer and well-moisturised.

 How to use it?
-Mix Triphala powder with a little water and apply as a facemask.
+Mix Ayurveda Triphala powder with a little water and apply it as a facemask.
 Leave it on for 10-15 minutes, and then rinse it off with warm water.

-- Triphala is contraindicated in babies, children, and the elderly and also in women who are pregnant or breastfeeding.
+- Triphala is contraindicated in babies, children, the elderly and women who are pregnant or breastfeeding.

-- Some individuals who are taking prescription medications may be at risk for harmful drug interactions and side effects.
+- Some individuals taking prescription medications may be at risk for harmful drug interactions and side effects.

-- Also, it is advised for people with severe liver conditions not to take Triphala.
+- Also, it is not advised for people with severe liver conditions.

 The most common side effects are diarrhoea, gastrointestinal upset, and disrupted sleep.
-An individual to likely experience side effects depends on how strong the dosage was.
-Side effects are most common for first-time users but tend to become better with time.
+Further, side effects are most common for first-time users but tend to become better with time.

 The final word about Triphala

-Thus, Triphala, like several other Ayurvedic medicines, is a wonderful remedy for numerous conditions.
-From general health aspects such as better immunity, skincare, and hair care to specific conditions such as diabetes, constipation, and piles, Triphala promises a cure.
+Like several other Ayurvedic medicines, Triphala is a wonderful remedy for numerous conditions.
+It provides many benefits, from general health aspects such as better immunity, skincare, and hair care to specific conditions such as diabetes, constipation, and piles.
 So, there is no reason why you should not try this extraordinary home remedy.

-However, before you start to use it, you better visit an Ayurveda expert, get your dosage fixed, and then enjoy the health benefits.
+However, before using it, you better visit an Ayurveda expert, get your dosage fixed, and then enjoy the health benefits.
 You must also note it is not safe to use in children, pregnant and lactating women, and the elderly.